 In the new year, riding a bike non-stop from Cheonggyecheon Stream past Jungnangcheon Stream to Hangang River will be possible as a circulating bicycle lane will be established on the two-way 5.5-km section between Cheonggye Plaza and Gosanjagyo Bridge.
 The bike lane will be open in October.

-Starting in January, among the areas with high generation of fine dust, the areas where the facilities used by demographics susceptible to particulate matter, such as children, the elderly, and pregnant women, are concentrated will be designated as the “particulate matter control area (PM-free area)” with intensive control.
+Starting in January, among the areas with high generation of particulate matter, the areas where the facilities used by demographics susceptible to particulate matter, such as children, the elderly, and pregnant women, are concentrated will be designated as the “particulate matter control area (PM-free area)” with intensive control.

-According to the seasonal measures for the PM issue that will be operated from winter to early spring, for four months when the high concentration of fine dust is generated, the year-round restriction of the operation of emission gas category 5 vehicles will be applied throughout Seoul in December following the revision of the Special Act on Particulate Matter Reduction and Management.
+According to the seasonal measures for the PM issue that will be operated from winter to early spring, for four months when the high concentration of particulate matter is generated, the year-round restriction of the operation of emission gas category 5 vehicles will be applied throughout Seoul in December following the revision of the Special Act on Particulate Matter Reduction and Management.

 From March, the municipal parking lots throughout Seoul will apply a 50-percent extra charge to emission gas category 5 vehicles and the municipal parking lots in the green traffic areas will apply 25-percent in extra charges for all vehicles around the nation.
 The second-day-no-driving system will be established for vehicles of administrative institutions and public facilities except for Saturdays, Sundays, and national holidays.
 Starting in April, the installation of eco-friendly household boilers certified by the Ministry of Environment will become mandatory.
 Those who install the eco-friendly category 1 boilers can receive grants.

 The household that saved over 20% of energy during the PM high-concentration period will receive special points that amount to KRW 10,000 (10,000 in mileage).